-- Rule M11Abstract multiple primariesii when separate, non-contiguous tumors are on different rows in Table 3 in the Equivalent Terms and Definitions.
+Rule M11 Abstract multiple primariesii when separate, non-contiguous tumors are on different rows in Table 3 in the Equivalent Terms and Definitions.
 Timing is irrelevant.

-Note: Each row in the table is a distinctly different histology. - Rule M12 Abstract a single primaryi when multiple tumors do not meet any of the above criteria.
+Note: Each row in the table is a distinctly different histology.

+Rule M12 Abstract a single primary when multiple tumors do not meet any of the above criteria.

 Note: Use this rule as a last resort.
 Please confirm that you have not overlooked an applicable rule.